lukeheckman/ConsoleUtility/README.md

 ### Remarks

 Since this class is designed to be used in automated console applications, the most common constructor to use would be ProgressBar(int, int).

-The standard use of this class would be to create an instance outside of a for loop, display the empty bar using the DrawCurrent method before entering the loop, and then call the DrawUpdate method within each iteration of the loop.
+The standard use of this class would be to create an instance of a bar outside of a `for` loop, display the empty bar using `DrawEmpty()` before entering the loop, and then call `DrawUpdate()` within each iteration of the loop.

+For cases where you may end up with 0 steps to complete (condition of the `for` loop is never satisfied) but still want to display the bar, create an instance of the bar and display it and the 0% and tag using `DrawEmpty()` before entering an `if/else` statement.
+Call `DrawUpdate()` from inside your `for` loop in one of the branches of the `if/else` while calling `DrawFilled()` from the other.
+An example of this is demonstrated below.

 ---